Dil Maange More: Plot

 He comes back to Mumbai to find Sarah.
-However, he gets to know that Sarah already has a boyfriend and she did everything to make him jealous, thinking that he is cheating on her, which disheartens Nikhil.
+However, he gets to know that Sarah already has a boyfriend, and she did everything to make him jealous, thinking that he is cheating on her, which disheartens Nikhil.
 He decides to finally leave Mumbai for good this time.
 He goes to say goodbye to Shagun's mother.
 There, he reads Shagun's computer diary and learns that she is actually in love with him.
-He couldn't take another heartache and decides to leave.
-Learning that Nikhil is leaving for ever, Shagun runs to the Railway Station and finds Nikhil sitting on a bench.
-Fate seems to be playing again, Nikhil's train didn't arrive that day.
-He decides to take one more chance and proposes to Shagun and she accepts, but things turn as Neha returns, wanting him back.
-When Shagun sees Neha hugging Nikhil, she leaves fuming in anger, believing him to be cheater just like her father.
+He couldn't take another heartache and decided to leave.
+Learning that Nikhil is leaving for ever, Shagun runs to the railway station and finds Nikhil sitting on a bench.
+Fate seems to be playing again; Nikhil's train didn't arrive that day.
+He decides to take one more chance and proposes to Shagun, which she accepts, but things turn as Neha returns, wanting him back.
+When Shagun sees Neha hugging Nikhil, she leaves fuming in anger, believing him to be a cheater just like her father.
 Nikhil tells Neha to leave him alone as he is in love with Shagun.
-Kavita (Shagun's mother) requests Shagun to talk to Nikhil for one last time and listen his side of story as well.
+Kavita (Shagun's mother) requests Shagun to talk to Nikhil for one last time and listen to his side of the story as well.
 A.R.
-Rehman believing Sarah to be the reason of Nikhil's agony tries to fix him up with Sarah, who has apparently returned after realizing that her boyfriend was a fraud.
-She hugs him and again, Shagun, who has come to talk to Nikhil, sees them and goes berserk.
+Rahman, believing Sarah to be the reason for Nikhil's agony, tries to fix him up with Sarah, who has apparently returned after realizing that her boyfriend was a fraud.
+She hugs him, and again, Shagun, who has come to talk to Nikhil, sees them and goes berserk.

 After hearing the whole story from Nikhil, A.R.
-Rehman arranges a party at a yacht; all the girls attend.
+Rahman arranges a party at a yacht; all the girls attend.
 They argue, and all three fall in the water.
 Nikhil quickly goes to help but only saves Shagun, who doesn't know how to swim.
 Meanwhile, Nikhil, thinking that he has lost Shagun forever, returns to Samarpur.
 Shagun finally realizes that Nikhil really loves her and follows him to Samarpur, where the two decide to live there happily ever after.
 As Shagun is confessing her love, we see Neha, Sarah, and A.R.
-Rehman saying that their plan was successful, implying that everything was just an act to get Nikhil and Shagun together.
+Rahman saying that their plan was successful, implying that everything was just an act to get Nikhil and Shagun together.